inbzar/docs/apps/docs/content/modules/price-lists/price-lists.md

 ---
-description: 'Learn what price lists are and how they work in a Medusa backend.
+description: 'Learn what price lists are and how they work in a InBzar backend.
 Price Lists can be used to override product prices based on different conditions.'
 ---

 # Price Lists